javipalanca/spade/docs/agents.rst

 using the fields present in standard FIPA-ACL Messages.
 When a message is ready to be sent, it can be passed on to the send() method of the behaviour, which will trigger the internal communication process to actually send it to its destination.
 Note that the send function is an async coroutine, so it needs to be called with an ``await`` statement.

+.. warning:: Remember to change the example's jids and passwords by your own accounts.
+These accounts do not exist
+    and are only for demonstration purposes.

 Here is a self-explaining example::

     import time